learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 ```

     [ 5.11183657 -5.95285464  1.53951788]
-    20.841013816401674
+    20.841013816401656

 Note that the regression coefficients and intercept are slightly different.
-This is because only the 3 most important features were used in the model instead of the original 4 features.
+This is because only the three most important features were used in the model instead of the original four features.
 If you pass `n_features_to_select=4`, you should get the original coefficients.

 ### Forward selection using adjusted R-squared

-[This resource](https://planspace.org/20150423-forward_selection_with_statsmodels/) provides code for a forward selection procedure (much like stepwise selection, but without a backward pass), but this time looking at the adjusted-R-squared to make decisions on which variable to add in the mode.
+[This resource](https://planspace.org/20150423-forward_selection_with_statsmodels/) provides code for a forward selection procedure (much like stepwise selection, but without a backward pass), but this time looking at the adjusted R-squared to make decisions on which variable to add to the model.

 ## Summary

 Congrats!
-In this lecture, you learned about how you can perform selection methods using p-values and adjusted-R-squared.
+In this lesson, you learned about how you can perform selection methods using p-values and adjusted R-squared.